arnasrum/ChIPPipeline/README.md

 `snakemake -c <num_cores> -j <num_jobs> -C <config_options>`

+### HPC

+If Conda is available on your HPC, please install Snakemake and along with Snakemake [plugin](https://snakemake.github.io/snakemake-plugin-catalog/index.html) for your workload manager.

+Edit the provided slurm profile or use the provided profile as a template for other workload managers.

+Submit jobs by:

+`snakemake --profile profiles/slurm`

 ## Apptainer/Singularity

 Using Singularity and Apptainer it is possible run the pipeline without installing Snakemake and conda locally.